juaristi22/microimpute/docs/imputation-benchmarking/index.md

-# Benchmarking Different Imputation Methods
+# Benchmarking different imputation methods

 This documentation describes how the MicroImpute package allows you to compare different imputation methods using quantile loss metrics.